 If you need help connecting to social services such as childcare referrals, housing assistance, learn how to connect with employment opportunities, navigate college and training programs, and more, we can assist you!
 We're offering free one-on-one in-person social services sessions (case management).

 Click here to sign up now.
 Once you schedule your appointment, you will receive information regarding your in-person appointment via email.

 Our Adult Learning programs provide adult learners with opportunities to increase basic skills in reading, writing, and math, prepare for HSE testing, taking the GED exam or enroll in NEDP, learn English, increase civic engagement and develop the skills to transition to further education and jobs.

 - Adult Basic Education: Learn to Read programs and classes for beginning to advanced level adult readers emphasize basic skills and language competency; classes are self-directed.

 - Pre-High School Equivalency (Pre-HSE): Provides preparation classes for adults who speak English and want to improve their reading and math skills in preparation for their HSE exam.

-- High School Equivalency (HSE): Earn your high school equivalency (HSE) diploma two ways—take the TASC exam or enroll in NEDP.
+- High School Equivalency (HSE): Earn your high school equivalency (HSE) diploma two ways—take the GED exam or enroll in NEDP.